Matt Tifft: Return to racing (2023–present)

+Business ventures

+Mansfield Motor Speedway

+On June 1, 2025, Tifft announced he had purchased Mansfield Motor Speedway, with the intentions of restoring the facility.
+Tifft had previously shown interest in reviving the track.

 Personal life

 Tifft was born in Fairfax County, Virginia, and grew up with brother Morgan and sister Maggie in Hinckley, Ohio.
 He graduated from Highland High School in nearby Granger, Ohio.
 He currently attends school at UNC Charlotte, majoring in Business Management.
 He is a fan of the Cleveland Guardians, Cleveland Browns, and Cleveland Cavaliers.
-Tifft has attended several Indians games and threw the first pitch at an Indians game in 2018.
+Tifft has attended several Indians games and threw the first pitch at a Guardians game in 2018.
 Tifft also ran an Indians Fanatics car at his home track at Mid-Ohio.

 On July 1, 2016, Tifft underwent surgery to remove a low-grade benign brain tumor.
 The tumor was discovered during treatment of a back injury.

 Tifft became engaged in the offseason following the 2018 season.
+Tifft married Jordan Holt in December 2019.
+In a 2024 interview, Tifft revealed the couple welcomed a son earlier that year.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)